open-socialism/open-socialism-site/introduction.md

 ### Self interest aligned to the good of the group

-The only way to become prominient in or lead an OSS team is to provide great value.
+The only way to become prominent in or lead an OSS team is to provide great value.

 ### Corruption is limited